hifly81/openshift-vacation-leave-request/README.md

 http://<turbine-service-url>/turbine-1.0.0-SNAPSHOT/turbine.stream
 ```

-You cn test the list sick requests by ssn endpoint and analyze the state of the circuit (Open/Closed) and the metrics using the Hystrix dashboard
+You can test the list sick requests by ssn endpoint and analyze the state of the circuit (Open/Closed) and the metrics using the Hystrix dashboard

 ![alt text](https://github.com/hifly81/openshift-vacation-leave-request/blob/master/resources/images/hystrix_dashboard.png)